Optimise cTrader Backtest Settings in Xen

 Warning

-A strategy can still fail in live conditions if it is over-optimised.
+A strategy can perform well in backtests and still fail in live conditions if it is over-optimised.

 Before You Start